 FINC 650 – Financial Management

-The MAP prepares you for a leadership role in an accounting career, such as public accounting, information systems consulting, industry, finance or government.
+The master of science in accounting practice prepares you for a leadership role in an accounting career, such as public accounting, information systems consulting, industry, finance or government.

 - Lerner Remote Resources - The Lerner College is committed to supporting our community during this uncertain time.
 Please refer to this page for important resources and contact information.